Is your email address driving away customers?

 You’ll be offered business-domain email accounts when you upgrade from your Rocketspark trial.
 If you’ve already upgraded but don’t have your Rocketspark email set up, just email us and we’ll suss that out for you.

-There is a small fee for hosting domain email accounts (Visit our pricing page for up to date pricing).
+There is a small fee for hosting domain email accounts (Visit our business email page for up to date pricing).
 Each account is 25GB in size, which is ample room to store all your emails.
 Most web providers who offer email only have a 2GB capacity, which means they quickly fill up and may even fail to receive incoming emails if the inbox is full.

 If you’re not a Rocketspark customer…